ncatlab/nlab-content/pages/0/5/9/3/3950/content.md

   E & \underset{[f a, f a']}{\to} & B}$$
 where the bottom arrow is the identity on the nontrivial hom-object $B(f a,f a')$.
 A lifting in this square supplies a [[section]] of $A(a,a') \to B(f a, f a')$, and uniqueness of lifting against the collage of $A(a,a')$ (also as a profunctor $I\to I$) shows that it is an inverse isomorphism; hence $f$ is $V$-fully faithful.

-Finally, it is straightforward to verify that $V$-fully-faithful functors are closed under pushout and tensors with $I$.
+Finally, it is straightforward to verify that $V$-fully-faithful functors are closed under pushout and copowers with $I$.
 =--

 +-- {: .un_prop}